What is an Oral Presentation?

 - Submit your paper for peer review to the supporting Journals

-An author certificate, abstract book and conference materials will be posted to every virtual presenter after the conference.
+An author certificate will be sent to every virtual presenter after the conference.

 Evaluation of the Presentations